-The grade appeal process for a CSD course is governed by the Pace University's Grade Appeal Process available at <a href="https://catalog.pace.edu/graduate/academic/academic-policies-general-regulations/graduate-academic-policies-general-regulations/graduate-academic-policies-general-regulations/graduate-academic-policies-general-regulations/graduate-academic-academic-policies-general-regulations/graduate-academic-policies-general-regulations/graduate-academic-academ grades-academic-standing/grade-appeal-process/.
+The grade appeal process for a CSD course is governed by the Pace University's Grade Appeal Process available at https://catalog.pace.edu/graduate/academic/academic-policies-general-regulations/graduate-grades-academic-standing/grade-appeal-process/.
 Before appealing a final grade in a CSD course the student should familiarize themselves with the Pace University policy.
 The grade appeal process may not be used to appeal a grade for an examination, assignment, paper, project, or the like; only a final grade may be appealed.